JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/readme.md

 ## Architecture boundaries

 Consumers normally import the package root and receive one runtime value:
 `createCedarling`.
-The root embeds the generated module and its bytes so Node-family runtimes and browsers consume one self-contained artifact.
-Hosts that require a precompiled WebAssembly module use the explicit `./edge` subpath.
+The published package contains exactly one raw WebAssembly binary under `dist/wasm`; private conditional exports select how each runtime loads that same file.
+The browser loader accepts the byte or URL form emitted by a qualified bundler, the Node-family loader reads the package-relative file, and hosts that require a precompiled WebAssembly module use the explicit `./edge` subpath.
+No consumer locates, copies, serves, or configures the binary.
 Generated classes, methods, result wrappers, and disposal hooks must never enter the public API.

 Keep these responsibilities separate:

 - configuration modules validate, normalize, and detach caller input;
 - the client facade owns public services, `Result<T>`, and lifecycle behavior;
 - the engine seam isolates generated binding behavior from the client;
-- runtime loaders compile either embedded bytes or a host-provided precompiled module behind the same engine seam;
+- the browser loader compiles emitted bytes or privately retrieves an emitted asset URL, the Node loader reads the shared file, and the edge loader accepts a host-precompiled module behind the same engine seam;
 - generated adapters convert outputs to detached JavaScript-owned values;
 - error modules own the single `CedarlingError` and `CedarlingErrorCode` model.

-Do not add runtime selectors, further runtime-specific public subpaths, feature-specific error classes, error aliases, or separate error-code catalogues.
+Do not add further runtime-specific public subpaths, feature-specific error classes, error aliases, or separate error-code catalogues.
+Private conditional export branches are permitted only when they preserve the same package-root API and isolate a verified runtime loading difference.

 ## Build outputs